Yoast/wordpress-seo/readme.txt

 #### Enhancements

-* Allows to set OpenGraph image `width`, `height `and `type` HTML metadata to `null` in order to don't show them.
+* Allows to set OpenGraph image HTML metadata `width`, `height`, and `type` to `null` in order not to show them.
 Props to [GiovanniMounir](https://github.com/GiovanniMounir).
-* Improves the _transition words_ assessment for Portuguese and English by updating the relevant lists of transitions words.
+* Improves the _transition words_ assessment for Portuguese and English by updating the relevant lists of transition words.
 Props to [BrunoAseff](https://github.com/BrunoAseff).
-* Shows an error message in the Yoast _General_ page in case of JavaScript errors.
+* Introduces an error message in the Yoast _General_ page in case of JavaScript errors.
-* Updates the design and translations of the country selector in the related keyphrase suggestion modal.
+* Updates the design and translations of the country selector in the modal for related keyphrase suggestions.

 #### Bugfixes